What is the treatment for Kawasaki Disease?

 Your child will be treated with aspirin (usually dissolved in water, taken by mouth) in high doses when the diagnosis is first made.
 The dose of aspirin is much more than you would normally give someone for a fever.
 The amount of aspirin given will be calculated based on the weight of your child, (so many grams of aspirin per kg of the child’s weight).
 The aspirin treatment is used to reduce the fever, calm inflammation and alleviate soreness in the body.
 When your child’s fever fully settles, usually at about 10 days into the illness, the aspirin will be decreased to lower dose.
 This lower dose is given to prevent the blood from clotting inside any aneurysms that might form.
 Aspirin medication will need to continue until at least 6 weeks from the start of the illness – when an echocardiogram (ultrasound of the heart) will be performed to check for any damage to the heart.

-Some children may experience some side effects whilst on high dose aspirin; these include headaches, tummy pain and tiredness.
-If your child has any of these problems and they are not accounted for by the illness itself, then the level of aspirin in their blood will be tested and the dose may be adjusted.
+Some children may experience side effects whilst on high dose aspirin; these include headaches, tummy pain and tiredness.
+If your child has any of these problems and they are not accounted for by the illness itself, then the dose of aspirin may be adjusted.

 It can be quite stressful trying to persuade an unhappy child who is still feeling unwell to take their aspirin.
 Try mixing it with juice or even disguising it in food!
 The only guideline to follow really is that children should have something in their stomach (preferably milk based) prior to taking aspirin medication – as aspirin can cause tummy upsets if taken on an empty stomach.